dask/dask/docs/source/bytes.rst

 The ``read_bytes`` function takes a path (or globstring of paths) and produces a sample of the first file and a list of delayed objects for each of the other files.
-If passed a delimiter such as ``delimiter=b'\n'`` it will ensure that the blocks of bytes start and end on this delimiter.
-This allows other functions, like ``pd.read_csv`` to operate on these futures with expected behavior.
+If passed a delimiter such as ``delimiter=b'\n'`` it will ensure that the blocks of bytes start directly after a delimiter and end directly before a delimiter.
+This allows other functions, like ``pd.read_csv``, to operate on these delayed values with expected behavior.

 These delimiters are useful both for typical line-based formats (log files, CSV, JSON) as well as other delimited formats like Avro, which may separate